us4useu/arrus/docs/content/api.matlab.rst

 General formula
 ===============

-Use ``AriusMEX`` MATLAB function to communicate with the provided hardware.
+Use ``Us4MEX`` MATLAB function to communicate with the provided hardware.
 This function allows to perform some particular **operation** with given **parameters** on a selected **us4OEM module** (a card).

-Before calling ``AriusMEX`` function make sure that a variable ``nArius`` is set in you current workspace and is equal to the number of available modules.
+Before calling ``Us4MEX`` function make sure that a variable ``nUs4OEM`` is set in you current workspace and is equal to the number of available modules.

-..  mat:function:: AriusMEX(moduleIndex, operation, varargin)
+..  mat:function:: Us4MEX(moduleIndex, operation, varargin)

     Executes an operation on a module with a given index.